gajus/slonik/.changeset/jsonb-relax-types-and-validate.md

   offending value (e.g. `$.foo.bar[1]`) instead of letting PostgreSQL fail the query with a generic error.
-- When `JSON.stringify` of a payload fails (e.g. `BigInt`), the resulting `InvalidInputError` now includes the underlying reason and attaches the original error as `cause`.
+- When `JSON.stringify` of a payload fails (e.g. `BigInt`), the resulting `InvalidInputError` now attaches the original error as `cause` so the underlying reason is recoverable without losing the static message.